bulelani-nhla/MWEB_Competition_App/README.md

 •	Make sure a Python Interpreter is installed on the    Host Machine

-•	Install MySQL with MySQL Installer
+•	Install MySQL with MySQL Installer for Windows OS

 •	Install Python Modules with pip